-What did a typical 1950s prefab home look like?
-This.
-It looked like this.
+What did a typical upper-middle-class 1950s prefab home look like?
+It could look like this.

 Look what’s happening to prefabs!
 (1958)